Document Type : Research Article

 Authors

-5 Department of Mechanical Engineering, H.K.E.
-Society’s SiR M. Visvesvaraya College of Engineering, Raichure-584135, Karntaka, India
+Department of Mechanical Engineering, H.K.E.
+Society’s SiR M. Visvesvaraya College of Engineering, Raichur-584135, Karnataka, India

-6 Aircraft Research and Design Centre, HAL, Bangalore, India
+Aircraft Research and Design Centre, Hindustan Aeronautics Limited, Bangalore-560037, Karnataka, India

-7 Mechanical Engineering Department, Ballari Institute of Technology and Management, Ballari, Karnataka, India
+Department of Mechanical Engineering, Ballari Institute of Technology and Management, Ballari, Karnataka, India

 Abstract

 Al2219 alloy composites were produced through the stir cast process, with varying amounts of copper-coated B4C particles (2%, 4%, 6%, 8%, and 10%) incorporated.
-The mechanical performance of surface modified B4C additions to Al2219 alloy was examined by conducting tensile test on the prepared composites.
-The synthesized composites microstructural, mechanical and tensile fractured surfaces were evaluated.
-Characterization of the samples microstructure using SEM microscopy and EDS patterns.
+The mechanical performance of surface-modified B4C additions to Al2219 alloy was examined by conducting tensile tests on the prepared composites.
+The synthesized composites' microstructural, mechanical, and tensile fractured surfaces were evaluated.
+Characterization of the samples' microstructure using SEM microscopy and EDS patterns.
 B4C particle existence was verified by the EDS findings.
-The inclusion of Cu-coated B4C reinforcement enhanced the hardness, tensile, and bending strength of the metal composite in contrast to the un-coated B4C particles.
+The inclusion of Cu-coated B4C reinforcement enhanced the hardness, tensile, and bending strength of the metal composite in contrast to the uncoated B4C particles.
 Hardness of Al2219 alloy was improved by 92.4% with the 10 wt.% of Cu coated B4C in the Al matrix.
-Further, there was 73.5 % improvement in the ultimate strength.
+Further, there was a 73.5 % improvement in the ultimate strength.
 The Al2219 alloy composite's ductility decreased with the reinforcement's incorporation.
-Tensile fractured surfaces SEM micrographs shown strong bonding between the matrix and boron carbide particles.
-The particle shear was observed in the case of copper coated B4C reinforced composites due to increased wettability.
-Various fractured surfaces were studied using SEM micrographs to know fracture mechanisms in composites.
+Tensile fractured surfaces SEM micrographs show strong bonding between the matrix and boron carbide particles.
+The particle shear was observed in the case of copper-coated B4C reinforced composites due to increased wettability.
+Various fractured surfaces were studied using SEM micrographs to determine fracture mechanisms in composites.

 Keywords